top of page

 Timothy shows concern for your welfare and serves as Paul's spiritual son, Paul's co-worker in the work of the gospel.
 Paul says he hopes to send Timothy to them soon so that Timothy can return to Paul with good news from them.

-Epaphroditus serves as Paul's brother, Paul's co-worker, and fellow soldier who was their messenger and takes care of Paul's needs.
+Epaphroditus serves as Paul's brother, Paul's co-worker, and fellow soldier who is their messenger and takes care of Paul's needs.
 Ephaphroditus was ill or injured and almost died, but God had mercy on him and Paul is eager to send Epaphroditus to them so they can see that he is well.

 Philippians 3:1-11 Avoid the Legalists